• Skip to main content

 Instructions

-• Make the filling: In a bowl, add the cubed apples, blueberries, sugar, vanilla, cinnamon and lemon zest and juice.
-Toss everything together and let sit while you prepare the puff pastry.
+• Make the filling: In a medium bowl, combine apples, blueberries, sugar, vanilla, cinnamon, lemon juice, and lemon zest.
+Toss well and set aside.

 Notes